wifisensing/PicoScenes-github-pages/pages/mydoc/channels.md

 ---
-title: "Wi-Fi Channelization"
+title: Wi-Fi Channelization
-sidebar: mydoc_sidebar
+keywords: Wi-Fi, channels, frequency, bandwidth, 2.4GHz, 5GHz, 6GHz
+last_updated: Mar.
+31, 2025
+summary: "This note explains Wi-Fi channel specifications and how to correctly set channels for PicoScenes with both COTS NICs and SDR devices.
+Multiple examples are provided for different channel widths (20MHz, 40MHz, 80MHz, 160MHz) and frequency bands (2.4GHz, 5GHz, 6GHz)."
-permalink: channels.html
+permalink: channels
+folder: appnotes
+toc: true
-disables_heading_numbers: true
+disable_heading_numbers: true
 ---

-Many PicoScenes users are confused by how to correctly set channel for `array_prepare_for_picoscenes` and `PicoScenes` commands.
-In this page, we first give some examples, then we present a full Wi-Fi channel table for reference.
+Many PicoScenes users are confused about how to correctly set channels for `array_prepare_for_picoscenes` and `PicoScenes` commands.
+On this page, we provide some examples, then we present a full Wi-Fi channel table for reference.

-## Examples on How to Specify Wi-Fi Channels for COTS NICs and SDR Devices
+## Examples of Specifiying Channel for COTS NICs

-### For COTS NICs

 Some example commands for *array_prepare_for_picoscenes* are: